 At the Ginsberg Center, Mary Jo is continuing her efforts to work with others to create a more just world.
 The Ginsberg Center’s community and civic engagement work supports student service and faculty teaching and research to come to bear on pressing community challenges.
 Like her colleagues at Ginsberg, Mary Jo is wholeheartedly dedicated to partnering with others who want to help build healthy and vibrant communities by advancing opportunities for everyone to thrive.

 Mary Jo earned undergraduate and graduate degrees at the University of Michigan, where her participation in curricular and co-curricular community engagement ignited her passion for public service toward social justice.

-Mary Jo Callan recently returned to school.
 As the director of the Edward Ginsberg Center at the University of Michigan, Mary Jo has resumed her efforts to prepare young people to work toward a more just community and world.
-The Ginsberg Center's work in Washtenaw County, the Southeast Michigan region, and throughout the United States is aimed at advancing two goals – developing students while developing the community.
+The Ginsberg Center's community and civic engagement work is aimed at advancing two goals: developing students while developing the community.

 Contact Mary Jo if you want to learn more about: